 Here is a video of us installing an automatic chicken coop door on our backyard coop to get an idea of how they work:

-Overall, building your own diy chicken coop or hen house can be a fulfilling experience, but it's important to start with a good set of plans, and then finding the perfect materials, like chicken wire, hardware mesh and wood or even recycled wood (but still good quality wood).
+Overall, building your own diy chicken coop or hen house can be a fulfilling experience, but it's important to start with a good set of plans for your chicken coop, and then finding the perfect materials, like chicken wire, hardware mesh and wood or even recycled wood (but still good quality wood).

 By researching and finding plans created by experienced chicken owners, you can feel confident in the construction process and provide a safe and comfortable home for your feathered friends.